mmej181/vmintro/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-Step 4: Search ‘Virtual Machines’ and click Create on the option titled ‘Azure Virtual Machine’.
+Step 4: Create a Storage Account which will hold your Virtual Machine.
+Ensure it is also in the same region as your resource group.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-Step 5: Choose the location of virtual machine to be in the resource group that you created previously.
+Step 5: Search ‘Virtual Machines’ and click Create to select the option titled ‘Azure Virtual Machine’.
+Choose the location of the virtual machine to be in the resource group and storage account that you created previously.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>